David-Haim/concurrencpp/README.md

 	/*
 		Cancels this timer.
 		After this call, the associated timer_queue will not schedule *this to run again and *this becomes empty.
+		Scheduled, but not yet executed tasks are cancelled.
+		Ongoing tasks are uneffected.
 		This method has no effect if *this is empty or the associated timer_queue has already expired.
 	*/
 	void cancel();